 How to stop a dog from nipping a child

 By providing a crate, you are offering your dog his private place of his own in the house.
-This means that your dog now owns the space and no one should take that away from him.
+This means your dog owns the space, and no one should take that away from him.
 This includes your child, who should not go anywhere near the place.

-This is especially good if you have a puppy that may need to rest every now and then.
-Therefore, his crate should definitely bring nothing but peace for your dog.
+This is especially good if you have a puppy that may need to rest now and then.
+Therefore, his crate should bring nothing but peace to your dog.

 Toys are the best method to redirect your dog’s attention.
-In this case, you should always make sure that your child has a soft toy whenever they are playing with the dog.
-Get a soft and enticing toy and also teach your child how to use it.
-This way, your dog is definitely not going to mouth your child when he has an option.
+In this case, you should always ensure that your child has a soft toy whenever they play with the dog.
+Get a smooth and enticing toy and teach your child how to use it.
+This way, your dog will not mouth your child when he has an option.

-Encourage gentle play between the child and dog
+Encourage gentle play between the child and the dog.

-Your dog will respond to play with the same energy as that of your child.
+Your dog will respond to play with the same energy as that your child.
 This means that when your child plays aggressively with your dog, he will also be aggressive.
 For instance, your child may run around the home with the dog chasing them.
-However, this might entice your dog to keep chasing, after all, they do have the wild hunting instincts.
+However, this might entice your dog to keep chasing; they have wild hunting instincts.

-Do not get me wrong, it is completely safe for them to play.
-However, teach your child and dog about the acceptable games and those that are not.
+Do not get me wrong; it is entirely safe for them to play.
+However, teach your child and dog about acceptable games and those that are not.
 Overexciting your dog may encourage nipping during playtime.

-We have been discussing the ways in which you can be able to prevent a dog from nipping a child.
-However, once this happens, you will need an immediate and effective solution.
+We have discussed how to prevent a dog from nipping a child.
+However, you will need an immediate and effective solution once this happens.
 Observe how your dog plays with your child before actually acting on it.
-Once he nips your kid, put the dog on a time-out, let’s say 30 seconds where he will be alone.
-Refrain from letting the dog play with the child after he nips at him.
+Once he nips your kid, put the dog on a time-out, let’s say 30 seconds, where he will be alone.
+Refrain from letting the dog play with the child after nips at him.

-Alternatively, stop the playing immediately he nip the child.
-Your dog needs to know that nipping a child is unacceptable.
-The best way to do this is by your child refraining to play with him.
-Over time, he is going to learn that nipping a child is not acceptable.
+Alternatively, stop playing immediately.
+He nips the child.
+Your dog needs to know that squeezing a child is unacceptable.
+The best way to do this is by your child refraining from playing with him.
+Over time, he will learn that nipping a child is intolerable.

 Note that you cannot simply treat your child’s hands as they will also mouth their own hands.
 Therefore, deterring your dog from mouthing your child using chemicals is highly discouraged.

-All in all, understand why your dog is nipping a child in order to be able to stop him.
-If your child initiates aggressive play, then you will need to teach them how to be gentle.
+All in all, understand why your dog is nipping a child to be able to stop him.
+If your child initiates aggressive play, you must teach them how to be gentle.
 Keep your dog’s crate or den out of reach from your child.
-This way, your kid will not be able to approach your dog when he is asleep and therefore you are limiting the chances of a dog nipping them.
+This way, your kid will not be able to approach your dog when he is asleep, limiting the chances of a dog nipping them.

-In addition to this, you should always supervise your child whenever they are playing with your dog.
-This way, you will be able to observe and teach acceptable games.
-Teach your child to not hug the dog.
-This might be a sign of affection among humans but it is not the same case with dogs.
-They may actually take it as aggression and thus nip your child.
+In addition, you should always supervise your child whenever they play with your dog.
+This way, you will be able to observe and teach good games.
+Teach your child not to hug the dog.
+This might signify affection among humans, but it is not the same with dogs.
+They may take it as aggression and thus nip your child.

-Gentle play is quite an important thing to teach when you have a child.
-Always make sure that your child has toys within reach whenever they play with your dog.
+Soft play is essential to teach when you have a child.
+Ensure your child has toys within reach whenever they play with your dog.
 Baby gates are also very vital to restrict unsupervised movement by your child.
-In addition, your child’s room should be inaccessible to your dog, and also your dog’s crate should be inaccessible to your child.
+In addition, your child’s room should be inaccessible to your dog, and your dog’s crate should be unavailable to your child.